Gamey404/gamey-blog/content/posts/pinephone-apps.md

 | PostmarketOS | tootle |

 ## Audiotube:
-If you like streaming music like me but don't have a Spotify premium account Youtube is probably your go to and this QML/Kirigami app provides a really convinient way to stream audio only content from it using youtube-dl and ytmusicapi.
-With Audiotube you can find and easily stream basically every song on Youtube and that with a fairly nice UI and nead queeue functionality.
+If you like streaming music like me but don't have a Spotify premium account Youtube is probably your go to and this QML/Kirigami app provides a really convenient way to stream audio only content from it using youtube-dl and ytmusicapi.
+With Audiotube you can find and easily stream basically every song on Youtube and that with a fairly nice UI and neat queue functionality.
 It's still a relatively new app and there are features I really miss like downloading songs, local playlists, proxy functionality over something like Invidious or Piped and a few more but I already use it a ton and absolutely love the app!
-If you haven't tried it yet you really should do so independend of your DE and distro.
+If you haven't tried it yet you really should do so independent of your DE and distro.

 | ![](/../screenshots/Audiotube/20210324_23h03m03s_grim.png) | ![](/../screenshots/Audiotube/20210324_23h03m55s_grim.png) | ![](/../screenshots/Audiotube/20210324_23h04m48s_grim.png) |
 |-------|-------|-------|